 The program requires a 10-week commitment with a flexible start date.
-Fellowship stipends of $3,800 are provided by the Agnes Shedd Andreae fund for ES&P majors and prospective minors. *You must be a Smith College student to apply to this program.* This year's application deadline is Monday, March 3, 2014.
+Fellowship stipends of $3,800 are provided by the Agnes Shedd Andreae fund for ES&P majors and prospective minors. *You must be a Smith College student to apply to this program.* This year's application deadline will be announced soon.

 How to Apply

 Interested Smith students should submit an application packet, which includes: 1.)
 An application form.
 2.)
 A cover letter which explains your interest in the internship(s) and how the opportunity relates to your academic and career plans.
 3.)
 An unofficial transcript.
 4.)
 A letter of recommendation from a faculty member (must be in sealed, signed envelope and can be submitted with the application or sent directly to us by recommender).